-Most jobs in Head Start require higher education (college degrees).
+Most jobs with Head Start require higher education (college degrees).
 The South Bend and Elkhart communities offer adult courses that lead to a high school diploma, or GED.
-Information about these courses may be obtained by calling the South Bend Community School Corporation at 393-6000 or Elkhart School Corporation at 262-5833.
+Information about these courses may be obtained by calling the South Bend Community School Corporation at 574-393-6000 or Elkhart School Corporation at 574-262-5833.